Deploying Go app on AWS EC2 server

 So in order to build the binary using Linux environment, you need to set OS variables like GOOS=linux and GOARCH=amd64.

 GOOS→ Operating System GOARCH→ Architecture

-You need to set it by going to the main folder of project where your main.go resides
+You need to set it by going to the main folder of a project where your main.go resides

 This command will show you all environment related to Go.